TCWagner/rconnect/README.md

 Karst.
 Perspectives in Plant Ecology, Evolution and Systematics, 54, 125657.

-Wagner, T.C., Woellner, R. (2022).
+Wagner, T. C., Woellner, R. (2022).
 Effective Connectivity and effective Habitat Distance - A new metric to quantify habitat connectivity for plant species in riverscapes.
 Ecological Indicators.